 Q6.
 Do you run factory tours?

 A6.
-We do not run tours for the general public but we are happy to accommodate small school groups and special interest groups.
+We do not run tours for the general public but we will consider small school groups (secondary and above) and special interest groups.
 Please contact us for further information.

 Q7.
 Is your noodle certified organic?